MicrosoftDocs/visualstudio-docs/docs/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests.md

 [ClassInitialize](<xref:Microsoft.VisualStudio.TestTools.UnitTesting.ClassInitializeAttribute>) is called right before your class is loaded (but after static constructor) and [ClassCleanup](<xref:Microsoft.VisualStudio.TestTools.UnitTesting.ClassCleanupAttribute>) is called right after your class is unloaded.

-It is possible to control the inheritance behavior: only for current class using `InheritanceBehavior.None` or for all derived classes using `InheritanceBehavior.BeforeEachDerivedClass`.
+It's possible to control the inheritance behavior: only for current class using `InheritanceBehavior.None` or for all derived classes using `InheritanceBehavior.BeforeEachDerivedClass`.

-It is also possible to configure whether the class cleanup should be run at the end of the class or at the end of the assembly (current default).
+It's also possible to configure whether the class cleanup should be run at the end of the class or at the end of the assembly (current default).

 The methods marked with these attributes should be defined as `static void` or `static Task`, in a `TestClass`, and appear only once.
 The initialize part requires one argument of type [TestContext](xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestContext) and the cleanup no argument.